emateofabregas/nuke_env/README.md

 # nuke-py
-A place where I put some Python scripts that I made for the callbacks, nuke env (incoming), or just some random python scripts.
+A place where I put some Python scripts that I made for the callbacks, nuke env, or just some random Python scripts.

+For knob is available scripts/functions of:
+- **knob Changed**.